chadgeary/cloudblock/gcp/README.md

 # Install the google cloud sdk package
 sudo apt-get update && sudo apt-get -y install google-cloud-sdk

 # Authenticate - copy link to browser, auth, and paste response.
-If prompted for a project, create new with name: default
+If prompted for a project - use an existing (if any exists) or create a new with some random name.
 gcloud init

 # Enable application-default login